1938 United States Senate election in New Hampshire

 The 1938 United States Senate election in New Hampshire took place on November 8, 1938.
 Incumbent Democratic Senator Fred H. Brown ran for re-election to a second term but was defeated by Republican U.S. Representative and former governor Charles W. Tobey.

 Background

 Fred H. Brown was elected to the United States Senate in 1932 by narrowly unseating incumbent Republican George H. Moses.
-As Senator, Brown was an ardent and active support of the New Deal programs of President Franklin D. Roosevelt, serving on the Joint Committee on the Tennessee Valley Authority and voting to confirm Hugo Black to the United States Supreme Court.
+As Senator, Brown was an ardent and active supporter of the New Deal programs of President Franklin D. Roosevelt, serving on the Joint Committee on the Tennessee Valley Authority and voting to confirm Hugo Black to the United States Supreme Court.